yaniv-golan/YAWT/README.md

 # YAWT (Yet Another Whisper-based Transcriber)

-YAWT is a powerful and flexible audio transcription tool that leverages OpenAI's Whisper model to provide accurate and efficient audio-to-text conversion.
+YAWT is an audio transcription tool that leverages OpenAI's Whisper model to provide accurate and efficient audio-to-text conversion.
 With built-in speaker diarization using PyAnnote and support for multiple upload services, YAWT is designed to cater to diverse transcription needs with ease.

 ## Table of Contents